Ondrej Rigo

 Ondrej Rigo (17 December 1955 – 14 June 2022) was a Slovak serial killer and necrophile who targeted women in Bratislava, Munich and Amsterdam from 1990 to 1992.
 He served a life sentence until his death for nine murders and one attempted murder in Leopoldov Prison in Slovakia.
 Rigo was diagnosed with a schizoid personality disorder and an antisocial personality disorder as well as necrophilia, finding pleasure in having intercourse with women with mutilated heads.
 Rigo remains the Slovak murderer with the highest number of victims and he is also the most prolific serial killer in modern Slovak history.

 Early life

 Rigo was born on 17 December 1955 in Modra, then part of Czechoslovakia.
-When he was 14, he, along with his siblings, was taken into a youth corrective institution and later into an orphanage.
-They stayed there for a year, having been taken from their mother after their father's arrest.
+When he was 14, he and his siblings were placed into a youth corrective institution and later into an orphanage for a period of one year, having been taken from their mother after their father's arrest.
 Rigo's mother died in 2000 after being hit by a car.
 Learning of her death is the only time Rigo recalls ever crying in his life.
 His father died during a burglary.
-Rigo claimed he liked both parents.
+Rigo claimed he got along well with both his parents:

 (My) parents were good, they didn't beat me.